About the School

 The School of Communication was founded in 1927, starting as a public speaking department.
 Over the past nine decades we have had many changes of name and scope.
 Most recently, in 2007 the School of Communication split from what became the School of Journalism and Media Studies (JMS).
 Shortly after the “New” School was established, we created a major in Health Communication (HC) to complement our existing Communication major.
 The new Center for Communication, Health, and the Public Good launched in Fall 2018.
 The Institute for Dialogue and Social Justice launched in Fall 2019.
 Click on “Research and Centers” for more information about these exciting additions to the School of Communication.

 The SDSU School of Communication was named the 2019 Outstanding Master’s Program by the National Communication Association’s Master’s Education Section.
 Program reviews indicate that our faculty research productivity out-paces many communication doctoral programs.
 Our faculty are recognized internationally for their research and attract research funding from internal and external agencies, including the National Science Foundation and the National Institutes of Health.
 Additionally, our faculty are repeatedly recognized for their quality teaching with institutional, regional, and national teaching awards.
-Browse our
+Browse our Faculty page to read more about each faculty member’s research and teaching.

 Aztec Forensics is our competitive speech and debate team with a reputation for training skilled public speakers and debaters who go on to make significant contributions in legal, governmental, health, business, and other professions.
-See our
+See our Forensics page for more details and recent accomplishments of Aztec Forensics.

 Please take a virtual tour of all that the School of Communication has to offer by spending some time on our website.
-If you would like a personal tour of the School of Communication, contact us in the office at (619) 594-8512.